Cities / Seoul / Queen's College Seoul

 Queen's College is unusual in Seoul for being a pure British-system secondary school rather than an American or IB programme, and it markets a deliberately small-cohort model where staff know each student by name.
 The location on Seocho-daero puts it within easy reach of central Gangnam families, and the Oxbridge-credentialed leadership and small classes are the main pull.

-The student voice that surfaces is warm, with feedback landing on a sense of being cared for and on the rarity of A Level provision in the city.
-The trade-off of the model is scale.
-With a small student body, sports, music and club options will be narrower than the larger schools, and university destination data is not yet published.
+Student feedback is warm, centring on a sense of being cared for and on the rarity of A Level provision in the city.
+The small student body means sports, music and club options are narrower than at larger schools, and university destination data is not yet published.
 Annual fees of roughly KRW 40 to 45 million sit at the premium end.

 Sanghon Kim